 Competera's 'True competitors' feature

-These are only a few rough examples showing how Competera can help the business to thrive.
+These are only a few rough examples showing how Competera can help the business to provide customer with the top-class service and shopping experience.
 Leave your contacts and we'll show you more opportunities and answer all questions that might have appeared.

 Price follower is a seller who adjusts own prices to the ones set by competitors.
 It means that a price change by a rivaling seller is followed or reacted by corresponding actions.

 Both strategies can be productive depending on the business goals and product type.
 For example, followership strategy works best for Best Price Guarantee (BPG) products.
 Understanding the role of each SKU in a portfolio is crucial to succeeding with each of the two strategies.